firsttris/firsttris/README.md

 I’m a **Software Architect & DevEx enthusiast.** I enjoy building things that make development less painful and systems more resilient.
 Currently doing some heavy lifting in enterprise environments, but always keeping my hands dirty with Open Source.

-## Available for Freelance

-Need a Software Architect who actually lives **clean code** and **test automation**?
+## Specialized Architecture & Consulting

+I help companies bridge the gap between complex requirements and maintainable, high-quality software.
+With a decade of enterprise experience and deep developer tooling knowledge, I make your codebase an asset, not a liability.

+How I can support your team:
+- **Architecture & Strategic Consulting**: expert feedback on system design and scaling Node.js/TypeScript ecosystems.
+- **Modernization & Refactoring**: migrate legacy codebases to modern, clean, testable, high-performance stacks.
+- **Developer Experience (DevEx) & Tooling**: build testing and automation infrastructure based on my experience with 2M+ users.
 I help teams build resilient systems and scale developer velocity.

-How I can help:
-- **Architecture Consulting & Code Reviews**: expert feedback on system design and technical decisions.
-- **Modernization & Refactoring**: migrate legacy codebases to modern, maintainable stacks.
-- **DevEx & Tooling**: build testing and automation infrastructure based on real-world tooling experience.

 Let's build something that lasts.